adithyan-ak/GPT-Code-Review-Tokenizer/README.md

 # GPT Code Review Tokenizer

-This tool is designed for efficiently processing and tokenizing large code repositories.
+GPT Code Review Tokenizer is designed for efficiently processing and tokenizing large code repositories for performing Code Reviews through GPT.
 It consists of two main components: `load_repository.py` and `tokenizer.py`.
 The first component scans a specified repository, filters files based on ignore patterns, and outputs its contents into a single file.
 The second component then tokenizes this output into smaller, manageable chunks suitable to perform code reviews with GPTs.

 ## Features